Robinseibold/CAGD/README.md

   - [ ] add function for drawing B-spline
   - [ ] add function for elevating B-spline
   - [ ] add function for subdividing B-spline

+- [ ] change so the button sizes are not relative to the screen